TravelerRtB/TravelerRtB/README.md

 - 👋 Hi, I’m @TravelerRtB
 - 👀 I’m interested in Java
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning PHP
-- 💞️ I’m looking to collaborate on Java
+- 💞️ I’m looking to collaborate on PHP
 - 📫 How to reach me ... well, here if possible.

 <!---